1602/compound/docs/sources/markdown/extension-api.md

 # Compound API

 This chapter describes internal API of compound application.
-Compound app designed as npm module that can be used as part of other modules.
+Compound app designed as an npm module that can be used as part of other modules.

 Main entry point called `server.js` exports function for creating application.
 This function returns regular express application with one addition: `compound` object.
-This is object we are talking about.
+This is the object we are talking about.
 It contains some information about application, such as root directory path, MVC structure, models.
 Read this chapter to get familiar with this powerful tool.